THURGOOD MARSHALL STATUE

 Gateway to Columbia’s Civil Rights Story: The Thurgood Marshall Monument

-In conjunction with the City of Columbia, CPJI is championing an effort to honor the legacy of Supreme Court Justice Thurgood Marshall, who, as a young NAACP lawyer, defended Black residents arrested as part of the 1946 Columbia riots and was almost lynched near the Duck River.
+In partnership with the City of Columbia, CPJI is honoring the legacy of Supreme Court Justice Thurgood Marshall, who, as a young NAACP lawyer, defended Black residents arrested during the 1946 Columbia riots and narrowly escaped being lynched near the Duck River.

-This statue, which is a gift from CPJI to the city, gives the community an opportunity to begin moving forward and show our recognition of the past by using public art to reveal a story of hope, freedom, and justice.
+This statue, a gift from CPJI to the city, offers the community a way to move forward while recognizing the past.
+Through public art, it tells a story of hope, freedom, and justice.

-We also believe the statue will spark visitors’ curiosity, leading them to explore Columbia’s history and role in Civil Rights more completely.
+We also believe the statue sparks curiosity for visitors, encouraging them to learn more about Columbia’s history and its role in the Civil Rights Movement.

 WHY WE ARE HONORING THURGOOD MARSHALL

-The injustices of the 1946 riots in Columbia have remained largely untold, a pivotal yet obscured chapter in our history that helped catalyze the Civil Rights Movement.
-While Thurgood Marshall was not the central figure of these events, his involvement presents a compelling entry point for this story.
+The injustices of the 1946 riots in Columbia have remained largely untold — a pivotal yet often overlooked chapter in our history that helped to shape the Civil Rights Movement.
+While Thurgood Marshall was not the central figure of these events, his involvement offers a powerful entry point into this story.

-During his time in Columbia, despite being sidelined by pneumonia, Marshall's commitment never wavered.
-He was thrust into the heart of the conflict, facing threats that would test his resolve and have a profound impact on his life and legacy.
+During his time in Columbia, despite being sidelined by pneumonia, Marshall’s commitment never wavered.
+He was thrust into the heart of the conflict, facing threats that tested his resolve and left a lasting mark on his life and legacy.

-By commemorating Marshall, we not only highlight the national significance of these events but also their deep local impact, enhancing the story’s relevance and underscoring its importance in the broader context of American history.
+By commemorating Marshall, we not only highlight the national significance of these events but also their deep local impact, strengthening the story’s relevance and underscoring its place in the broader context of American history.

 THIS IS ONLY THE BEGINNING